 Are you hearing more about Celiac Disease (CD) but don’t quite know what it is?
 Celiac Disease is a lifelong inherited autoimmune condition affecting children and adults.
 When people with CD eat foods that contain gluten, it creates an immune-mediated toxic reaction that causes damage to the small intestine and does not allow food to be properly absorbed.
 Even small amounts of gluten in foods can affect those with CD and cause health problems.
 Damage can occur to the small bowel even when there are no symptoms present.

-Celiac Disease is not a food allergy — it is an autoimmune disease.
-Food allergies, including wheat allergy, are conditions that people can sometimes grow out of.
+Celiac Disease is not a food allergy, it is an autoimmune disease.
+Food allergies, including wheat allergy, are conditions that people can sometimes outgrow.
 This is not the case with CD.
 The cause of CD, also known as celiac sprue or gluten sensitive enteropathy, is a mystery.
 One out of 133 people in the US is affected with it.

 Gluten is the common name for the proteins in specific grains that are harmful to persons with celiac disease.
-These proteins are found in ALL forms of wheat including durum, semolina, spelt, kamut, einkorn, and faro, and related grains rye, barley, and triticale.
-ALL MUST be eliminated from the diet.
+These proteins are found in all forms of wheat including durum, semolina, spelt, kamut, einkorn, and faro, and related grains rye, barley, and triticale.
+All of these grains must be eliminated from the diet.

 A word of caution: don’t be misled by products that are labeled wheat-free.
 They may still contain spelt, rye or barley-based ingredients that are not gluten-free (GF).

-Just like allergy-free food orders the same attention and precautions need to be given to gluten-free food orders.
-When preparing gluten-free foods they must not come in contact with food containing gluten.
+The same attention and precautions need to be given to gluten-free food orders as for allergy-free food orders.
+When preparing gluten-free foods, they must not come in contact with food containing gluten.
 Contamination or cross-contact can occur if foods are prepared on common surfaces or with utensils that are not thoroughly cleaned and sanitized after preparing gluten-containing foods.
 It is critical that food handlers wash their hands before working with GF foods and while preparing orders.

 A label that declares a complete list of ingredients is safest for your customers.
 Labels must be read every time foods are purchased since manufacturers can change ingredients at any time.
 What was safe last month may have had an ingredient change and no longer be GF.
 Work with your suppliers or manufacturers to verify ingredients by the lot number for any food in question.